ajalt/clikt/README.md

     <p><img src="docs/img/animation.png"></p>
 </h1>

-Clikt *(pronounced "clicked")* is a Kotlin library that makes writing command line interfaces simple and intuitive.
+Clikt *(pronounced "clicked")* is a multiplatform Kotlin library that makes writing command line interfaces simple and intuitive.
 It's the "Command Line Interface for Kotlin".

 It is designed to make the process of writing command line tools effortless while supporting a wide variety of use cases and allowing advanced